List of Arab astronauts

-To date, there have been three astronauts of Arab origin, also called "najmonauts" (najm meaning star in Arabic).
+To date, there have been six astronauts from Arab nations, also called "najmonauts" (from Arabic نجم (najm), meaning 'star', and Ancient Greek ναύτης (nautes), meaning 'sailor') who have flown to space.

 Prince Sultan bin Salman Al Saud of Saudi Arabia flew in the US Space Shuttle in 1985.
 Syrian astronaut Muhammed Faris made a space flight in 1987, as part of a joint Syrian-Soviet mission.
-In 2019 Hazza Al Mansouri of the United Arab Emirates flew in the Soyuz MS-15 spacecraft to the International Space Station.
+In 2019 Hazza Al Mansouri of the United Arab Emirates flew in the Soyuz MS-15 spacecraft to the International Space Station and in 2023 Sultan Al Neyadi from the United Arab Emirates flew to the International Space Station aboard the SpaceX Dragon crew capsule.
+Al Neyadi was later joined during his mission by Ali Al-Qarni and the first Arab female, Saudi Rayyanah Barnawi, both from Saudi Arabia.